UCSD-ECEMAE-148/fall-2024-final-project-team-03/README.md

 ### Software
 #### Embedded Systems
-To program the Jetson Nano, we accessed the Jetson Nano through remote SSH connection to an embedded Linux system onboard and ran a docker container with all the necessary dependencies to run our packages.
+To program the Jetson Nano, we accessed the Jetson Nano through a remote SSH connection to an embedded Linux system onboard and ran a docker container with all the necessary dependencies to run our packages.
 This allowed us to eliminate any incompatibility issues and to maximize resource efficiency on the Jetson.
-We used a variation of virtualization softwares including VMWare and WSL2 to build, test and launch our programs.
+Because of our dependencies, we ran into issues importing all of our libraries together such as cv2 and the adafruit servo library.
+These issues were resolved when we created a separate python environment rolling the version back for it to all work together.

 #### ROS2
-The base image pulled from Docker Hub for our project development contained the UCSD Robocar module ran on a Linux OS (Ubuntu 20.04).
-The Robocar module, consisting of several submodules using ROS/ROS2, was originally developed by Dominic Nightingale, a UC San Diego graduate student.
-His framework was built for use with a wide variety of sensors and actuation methods on scale autonomous vehicles, providing the ability to easily control a car-like robot while enabling the robot to simultaneously perform autonomous tasks.
+The base image we pulled from Docker Hub for our project development included the UCSD Robocar module, which runs on a Linux OS (Ubuntu 20.04).
+This module, comprising several submodules utilizing ROS/ROS2, was initially developed by Dominic Nightingale, a graduate student at UC San Diego.
+His framework was designed to work with a wide array of sensors and actuation methods on scale autonomous vehicles, allowing for easy control of a car-like robot while enabling it to perform autonomous tasks simultaneously.

 #### DonkeyCar AI
-For our early quarter course deliverables, we used DonkeyCar to train a car in driving autonomous laps around a track in a simulated environment.
-We used Deep Learning to record visual data of driving on a simulated track and trained the car with the data to then race on a remote server.
-This helped us to prepare for training our physical car on an outdoor track with computer vision.
+For our early quarter course deliverables, we used DonkeyCar to train a car to drive autonomous GPS laps around a track in a simulated environment.
+We utilized GNSS to record the coordinates on the track and then trained the car with this data to race on a remote server.
+This process was instrumental in enabling our car to run autonomously on set paths.
+By simulating the environment and using the recorded data, we were able to refine our car's navigation capabilities and ensure it could follow predetermined routes accurately.

 <!-- Authors -->
 ## Authors